-During the years ended June 30, 2014 and 2013, respectively, the activity for the Authority's Education Loan Notes receivable was as follows:
+During the years ended June 30, 2015 and 2014, respectively, the activity for the Authority's Education Loan Notes receivable was as follows:

-(in modeline) 2014 2013 Outstanding education loan notes receivable (beginning) gross \$ 1,497,963 \$ 1,490,436 Increases to education loan notes receivable 200,612 189,140 Decreases to education loan notes receivable (180,154) (181,613) Outstanding education loan notes receivable (ending) gross 1,518,421 1,497,963 Allowance for education loan notes receivable (beginning) 39,867 33,777 Increase to allowance for education loan notes receivable 6,406 6,090 Allowance for education loan notes receivable (ending) 46,273 39,867 Outstanding education loan notes receivable, net (ending) \$ 1,472,148 \$ 1,458,096
+2015 2014 Outstanding education loan notes receivable (beginning) gross \$ 1,518,421 \$ 1,497,963 Increases to education loan notes receivable 214,318 200,612 Decreases to education loan notes receivable (213,102) (180,154) Outstanding education loan notes receivable (ending) gross 1,519,637 1,518,421 Allowance for education loan notes receivable (beginning) 46,273 39,867 Increase to allowance for education loan notes receivable 3,603 6,406 Allowance for education loan notes receivable (ending) 49,876 46,273 Outstanding education loan notes receivable, net (ending) \$ 1,469,761 \$ 1,472,148

 The Authority purchased proprietary, unsecured consumer education loans from participating institutions at the original principal amount of the note less the applicable origination fee for the loan based on the program from which the loan was issued.
-The Authority also historically originated FFELP loans at the principal amount of the note plus any benefit offered to borrowers.

 The allowance for educational loan notes receivable is derived from information based on the loan portfolios historical default and recovery performance to achieve the current estimated net realizable value of the outstanding education loan notes.
-The allowance increased as a result of a \$6.4M and \$6.1M increase to the provision for doubtful education loan notes receivable in fiscal years 2014 and 2013, respectively.
-The Authority has expensed historically in aggregate a net of \$39M of education loan notes related to the tax-exempt yield restrictions through FY2014.
-No allowance for yield restriction was required at June 30, 2014 and 2013.
+The allowance increased as a result of a \$3.6M and \$6.4M increase to the provision for doubtful education loan notes receivable in fiscal years 2015 and 2014, respectively.
+The Authority has expensed historically in aggregate a net of \$39M of education loan notes related to the tax-exempt yield restrictions through FY2015.
+No allowance for yield restriction was required at June 30, 2015 and 2014.
 The yield restriction expense is required in order to maintain the tax-exempt status of the bonds under Federal IRS regulations.

 The Authority uses loan modifications to assist private loan borrowers demonstrating a need for temporary payment relief during difficult economic times.
 The loan modification plans in place temporarily reduce the borrower's monthly payment for up to a two year period without changing the original loan term or interest rate.
-As of June 30, 2014 and 2013, the total principal balance outstanding of loans in a modified status was \$57M and \$44M, respectively and represented approximately 5% and 4% of all loans in repayment.
-At June 30, 2014 and 2013, respectively, these modified loans were 93% and 94% current, defined as less than 30 days past due, in regard to monthly payments received under the modified terms.
+As of June 30, 2015 and 2014, the total principal balance outstanding of loans in a modified status was \$70M and \$57M, respectively and represented approximately 6% and 5% of all loans in repayment.
+At June 30, 2015 and 2014, respectively, these modified loans were 97% and 93% current, defined as less than 30 days past due, in regard to monthly payments received under the modified terms.
 Loans in a modified payment plan status are factored into the allowance for education loan notes receivable, which is based on historical default and recovery performance.

 The Authority originates loans in cooperation with participating non-profit independent and public colleges and universities in Massachusetts, which have students from throughout the United States.
 Further, it originates loans from non-profit independent and public colleges and universities from outside of the Commonwealth for those Massachusetts residents attending schools out of state.
-Through June 30, 2014, the Authority had originated loans through 985 out of state higher education institutions since 1998 when the program was implemented.
+Through June 30, 2015, the Authority had originated loans through 1,007 out of state higher education institutions since 1998 when the program was implemented.

 The loan and debt service reserve funds are designed and funded to provide another level of support for defaulted loans and debt service payments that provide stability to the cash flow of the bond issuance.
 On an annual basis, the reserve requirements are reviewed and funded by cash balances or surety bond agreements at levels approved by the insurer or rating agencies of each specific bond issue.
-The fund balance of the loan and debt service reserve requirements in aggregate was \$23.5M and \$25.7M for fiscal years 2014 and 2013, respectively.
+The fund balance of the loan and debt service reserve requirements in aggregate was \$21.3M and \$23.5M for fiscal years 2015 and 2014, respectively.